 The allure of the restaurant industry is easy to understand.
 The money can be good and comes fast.
 The obligation is often minimal.
 And the job is built around encouraging..

 What makes a good restaurant staff?
 Is it that they smile?
 Can double-stir cocktails?
 Sure, hospitality and talent are big factors for that.
-But a good restaurant staff is a..
+But a good restaurant staff is a well..

 Whether its the freezing winter, the holiday season, or healthy new year's resolutions, a slow business season is expected every year.
 But, there is still hope!
-No one can..
+No one can resist..

 Does your restaurant's menu change seasonally?
 It should.
 And not just your food menu.
 Your wine, beer, and cocktail lists should all rotate throughout the year.
-Even if you..
+Even if you live..

 A restaurant is only as good its staff.
 The bartender, servers, and help staff are the heart and soul of a restaurant.
 They have the most direct relationship with guests and..